foreverphoenix/the-phoenix-flavour/content/embers/module-1-old/lesson-1.md

 title: "Lesson 1: Initial Setup"
 weight: 1
 type: docs
-no-list: false
 description: >
  Setting up Skyrim and Mod Organizer 2.
 ---

-## Overview

-- About modding Skyrim in general.
-- The core differences between the available versions of Skyrim.
-- Ensuring that you have a 100% vanilla installation of the game ready to go.
-- First look at the Nexus where the vast majority of all Skyrim mods are hosted.
-- Installation and configuration of Mod Organizer 2, a mod manager.

 ## About Modding